fpsvogel/plain-reading/README.md

 This app is my labor of love.
 It's an evolution of [the Reading page on my personal site](https://fpsvogel.com/reading/): I wanted to give other people the tools to set up their own page built from on a plain-text reading list.

 Plain Reading is also the most ambitious of my projects.
-Its CSV parser, which is [in my reading-csv gem](https://github.com/fpsvogel/reading-csv), flexibly accomodates a wide range of reading-tracking habits, from the minimal (writing down only titles and dates finished) to the meticulous (tracking everything up to amounts read per day).
+Its CSV parser, which is [in my reading-csv gem](https://github.com/fpsvogel/reading-csv), flexibly accomodates a wide range of reading-tracking habits, from the minimal (a list of titles) to the meticulous (all of a book's info, even amounts read per day).

 The app itself deals with a lot of data: an avid reader's list could easily contain thousands of items.
 So I had to [carefully construct Active Record queries](https://github.com/fpsvogel/plainreading/blob/main/app/models/list.rb#L9) and [use a form of caching](https://github.com/fpsvogel/plainreading/blob/main/app/models/item.rb#L31) for some of the data shown on a user's reading list page.